matty-ross/bpr-tools/README.md

 A collection of tools for Burnout Paradise Remastered to aid with reverse engineering.

 ## Proxy Server
-A tool that sends an unencrypted network traffic to a local proxy server, so you analyze it in Wireshark.
+A tool that sends an unencrypted network traffic to a local proxy server, so you can analyze it in Wireshark.
 ### Usage:
 Start the `Server.py` script.
 It will create a local proxy server.
 Inject the `Client.dll` into the game.
 It will automatically connect to the local server and start forwarding the traffic.